 3D animations are typically reduced to a single idea in people’s minds: an animation about love, friendship, toys, wildlife, etc. That’s why in Dream Farm Animation Studios, a mediocre idea will either be fixed or thrown away and replaced with an idea that works.

-What are the characteristics of a good idea for a 3D animation?
+What are the characteristics of simple animation ideas?

 A good idea for a 3D animation: